paulyuk/hello-sk-function-mcp/README.md

    Alternatively, in VS Code, press `F5` or use the command palette to run "Tasks: Run Task" and select "func: host start".

-3. The function should start, and you'll see a URL for the local HTTP endpoint (typically http://localhost:7071).
+3. The function should start, and you'll see a URL for the local HTTP endpoint (typically http://0.0.0.0:7071).

+>**NOTE** if VNetEnabled = True you must remember to either use a jump box on that VNET, or add your local machine's public IP address to the Network -> Firewall settings for your AI Services resource, or you will receive errors like `Exception: HttpResponseError: (403) Public access is disabled.
+Please configure private endpoint.` or `Exception: HttpResponseError: (403) Access denied due to Virtual Network/Firewall rules.`

 ## Testing with MCP Inspector